 The N42PA was successful.
 It allowed and encouraged straight 42 tournaments to be sanctioned.
 This helped the N42PA so it would have sanctioned tournaments its members could compete in to qualify for competition in its annual Tournament of Champions (TOC).
 It certainly helped social players widen their scope in formal competition, and their numbers grew accordingly.

 The founding N42PA leadership was in North Texas, spread to Central Texas, and is now in multiple regions of Texas.
 It is a highly visible organization in the 42 community.
-It is recognized as promoter for open santioned tournaments and online news and standings in the 42 community at its website and social media.
+It is recognized as promoter for open santioned tournaments and online news and standings in the 42 community at N42PA.org and Facebook.

 Some look to the N42PA for leadership in the 42 community so all open sanctioned tournaments play by standardized, well defined rules, and also serve as a guide for non-tournament players and other organized competitions that wish to play by the straight 42 format.